Dispersion of Gaussian Sources with Memory and an Extension to Abstract Sources: Introduction

 The paper is organized as follows.
 Section~\ref{sec:problem_setup} introduces the operational and information-theoretic definitions.
-Section~\ref{sec:main_results} states our main Gaussian approximation theorem, along with corollaries specializing it to several cases.
+Section~\ref{sec:main_results} states our main Gaussian approximation theorem, along with corollaries that specialize it to three distinct cases: i.i.d. sources, Gaussian sources with memory, and stationary Gaussian autoregressive sources.
 The proof of our main theorem is split into converse and achievability parts, presented in Sections~\ref{sec:converse} and~\ref{sec:achievability}.
-Due to space constraints, we omit the full proofs, which appear in an extended version.